vitreo12/omni/docs/02_ins_outs.md

 There are different ways to express them:

 1. `ins` and `outs` must be expressed with an integer literal value.
-The colon is optional.
+The colon is optional when not defining any input/output names.
    ```nim
    ins:  3
    outs: 2